antony-a1/ivory/doc/content-store.md

    necessarily commutative (e.g. add fact sets to store, add entries to dictionary effects priority).

- - meta-data is categorizable into different objects, as in there isn't just a giant blob of meta-data, we want to be able to label pieces for individual extraction / manipulation.
+ - meta-data is categorized into different objects, as in there isn't just a giant blob of meta-data, we want to be able to label pieces for individual extraction / manipulation.